robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 This example demonstrates the following features:

-* Adding Repoman user tasks, see repoman/tasks/
+* Adding RepoManager user tasks, see repoman/tasks/
 * Adding destructive git commands to the default whitelisted non-destructive git commands
 * Testing user tasks with Cucumber, see repoman/features/
 * Relative paths (not absolute) in repoman/repo.conf making the folder portable